Alwynblake/list-taker/README.md

     Container
 ```
 ###### App Component
-* The App component is the entry point.
+* The App component is the entry point via the Index.html

 ###### Header Component